 TaxSlayer started in 1998 and it has achieved success largely because it provides tax filing software at an affordable price.

-There are three electronic filing options from TaxSlayer.
-The Simply Free option allows you to file a 1040EZ for free.
+There are five electronic filing options from TaxSlayer.
+The Simply Free option allows you to file simple tax returns for free.
 Your first state return is also free.
-If you need to file another form, you will need to upgrade to at least the Classic option, which costs $17 for federal filing and $22 per state return.
+If you need to file another form, you will need to upgrade to at least the Classic option, which costs $17 for federal filing and $29 per state return.
 This option does not include much else in terms of features.

 |TaxSlayer Filing Options|